How to install Ticket-Based IT Experience application to ServiceNow

 Before you start:

-1. make sure you have administrator access to the ServiceNow instance where you are installing the application
+1. Make sure you have administrator access to the ServiceNow instance where you are installing the application

-2. make sure you have access to the HappySignals cloud service
+2. Make sure you have access to the HappySignals cloud service

-3. make sure you have received the following information from HappySignals:
+3. Make sure you have received the following information from HappySignals:

 1. End-point URLs to your HappySignals cloud services.